-A constant abiding in Christ means to have a living relationship with Him.
+Jesus said, “Abide in Me, and I in you.
+As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).
+A constant abiding in Christ means to having a living relationship with Him.
 This is a vital element in the spiritual growth and fruitfulness of the believer.
 Occasional focus on spiritual matters is not enough (Hebrews 10:22).

 The erroneous belief that, “once in grace always in grace,” is denied by the teaching of the need to abide.
-The Bible teaches that it is possible for those who have been in Christ to cut their connection with Him and be lost (Heb.
-6:4–6.)
+The Bible teaches that it is possible for those who have been in Christ to cut their connection with Him and be lost (Hebrews 6:4–6).
 Thus, salvation is conditional upon abiding in Christ till the end (Hebrews 10:23, 24, 26).

-As men abide in Christ, Christ dwells in their hearts and they become partakers of the divine nature (2 Peter 1:4).
+As men abide in Christ, the Lord dwells in their hearts and they become partakers of the divine nature (2 Peter 1:4).
 Their minds become obedient to the will of God (1 John 5:14).
 People receive Christ by receiving His word.
-As they daily feed upon that Word (John 6:53), it will enlighten the mind and they will be able to walk in obedience to it principles through the enabling power of Christ (Col. 1:27).
+As they daily feed upon that Word (John 6:53) and pray, this will enlighten their minds and they will be able to walk in obedience to it principles through the enabling power of Christ (Colossians 1:27).

 The result will be that the believers will bear fruits.
 Thus, glory comes to God when His image is reflected in the lives of His followers (2 Corinthians 3:18).
 And the character of God will be vindicated when the believers through God’s grace, become partakers of the divine nature (John 13:35).